 Let’s get started!

-Planning involves not only preparing and following a construction program or schedule but also knowing how each and every step taken today will impact the outcome of the project tomorrow and even years from now.
+Planning involves preparing and following a construction program or schedule and knowing how each step will impact the project’s outcome tomorrow and even years from now.

 To succeed in construction project management, you need to make sure that your project has the necessary people, equipment, and materials from the start.
 You must also ensure that the job is organized and coordinated in a manner that isn’t haphazard.

 Too many project managers in the construction field jump from one crisis to the next because they have not planned their work properly.
-For instance, they may forget to order key materials, or they may not have enough resources to complete certain project phases on time.
+For instance, they may forget to order critical materials or lack enough resources to complete certain project phases on time.

 Don’t be like them.